Integral constraints on the linear instability of stratified flow with planar shear at an arbitrary angle to the vertical: Introduction

-The problem of stratified flows with horizontal or otherwise non-vertical shear has received comparatively less attention, and only more recently.
-An early treatment of non-planar shear with both horizontal and vertical components was made by \cite{Blumen_1975}, who derived a generalized version of the semi-circle theorem and studied the linear stability of such flows for specific velocity profiles.
-However, no stability criterion has been derived for horizontally sheared flows, which are generally believed to be always linearly unstable. \cite{Deloncle_etal_2007} addressed this question by numerically solving the eigenvalue--eigenfunction problem for inviscid stratified flow with a specific horizontal shear profile.
-Their findings corroborated the suspicion that there is no critical $Ri$ value above which the flow is stable.
-Using similar methods, \cite{Candelier_etal_2011} analysed the stability of a stratified flow with planar shear at an arbitrary angle to the vertical.
-They confirmed that these flows may be unconditionally linearly unstable, except for vertical shear, and that the growth rate of the instability depends on the shear angle and on the stratification. \cite{Facchini_etal_2018} and \cite{LeGal_etal_2021} investigated the stability of viscous stratified flows with horizontal shear, both numerically and experimentally.
-They found that for finite Reynolds number ($Re$) the flow may become stable, with a critical $Ri$ depending on $Re$ below which instability occurs.
+With increasing computational power, the instability of stratified flows with horizontal and/or vertical shear has received renewed attention more recently. \cite{Deloncle_etal_2007} numerically solved the eigenvalue--eigenfunction problem for inviscid stratified flow with a specific horizontal shear profile, corroborating the absence of a stability condition in that case.
+Using similar methods, \cite{Candelier_etal_2011} analysed the stability of stratified flows with planar shear at an arbitrary angle to the vertical, showing that they may be linearly unstable for all Richardson numbers, except in the case of vertical shear, and quantifying the dependence of the instability growth rate on the stratification and shear angle. \cite{Facchini_etal_2018} and \cite{LeGal_etal_2021} investigated the stability of viscous stratified flows with horizontal shear, both numerically and experimentally.
+They found that for finite Reynolds number ($Re$) the flow may become stable, with the critical $Ri$ below which instability occurs depending on $Re$.

+A number of studies have extended the Miles-Howard stability theory, semi-circle and semi-ellipse theorems in the context of magnetohydrodynamics, beginning with \cite{Howard_Gupta_1962}, as reviewed recently by \cite{Deguchi_2021}.
+Although the present study does not focus on magnetic effects, it must be recognized that Deguchi's study provides one of the most general treatments to date of the inviscid stability of stratified shear flows with or without those effects, in the vein of Miles-Howard and Kochar-Jain, among other original results.
+In particular, it clarifies the condition derived by \cite{Fung_1986} for the stability of flows with both horizontal and vertical shear, showing that it reduces to the Miles-Howard condition for vertical shear, and cannot be satisfied for non-vertical shear. \cite{Deguchi_2021} also presents extensions of the semi-circle and semi-ellipse theorems that further restrict the bounds on the complex phase velocity of unstable perturbations.